Oghma-Infinium/Ascensio/README.md

 ## Credits and Thanks

-- _YOU_ for reading this :D
+- *YOU* for reading this :D
 - Curly for the original iteration of Ascensio!
-- The Waking Dreams dev team <3
+- The Waking Dreams Dev team <3
 - JTK for his visual academy that jumpstarted this list
 - Bethesda Game Studios
 - ElminsterAU and the xEdit team